vega/vega-lite/site/usage/compile.md

 var vgSpec = vl.compile(vlSpec).spec;
 ```

-By default, warnings and errors are printed to the JavaScript console.
-To customize how errors and warnings are handled, you can pass a customize logger to the compile function.
+By default, warnings and other messages are printed to the JavaScript console (via `console.log/warn` methods).
+To redirect the log messages, you can pass a customize logger to the compile function.

 ```js
 var vgSpec = vl.compile(vlSpec, logger).spec;